Comparing orthogonal calculus and calculus with Reality: Introduction

 \begin{thm*} There is a commutative diagram

 of adjoint pairs in which every adjoint pair induces an equivalence of $\infty$-categories. \end{thm*}

+In fact, the preceding theorems are stronger than indicated: we construct particular model structures and provide explicit Quillen equivalences rather than an abstract equivalence of $\infty$-categories.
 Using the cofree model and exploiting the equivalence between homotopy fixed points and fixed points, we can directly compare the polynomial approximations.
 To distinguish between constructions made in orthogonal calculus and constructions made in calculus with Reality we invoke a superscript $\mbf{O}$ and $\mbf{R}$ to denote orthogonal calculus and calculus with Reality constructions, respectively.

 \begin{thm*}[Theorem {\ref{thm: polynomial approximation preserved}}] Let $n$ be a non-negative integer.
 If $F$ is an fibrant functor in the cofree model for calculus with Reality, then there is a levelwise weak equivalence of orthogonal functors